Zeigren/phorge_docker/README.md

 ## Usage

 Use [Docker Compose](https://docs.docker.com/compose/) or [Docker Swarm](https://docs.docker.com/engine/swarm/) to deploy.
-There are examples for using NGINX or Traefik for SSL termination, or don't use SSL at all.
+There are examples for using Caddy or Traefik for HTTPS.

 ## Configuration

-Configuration primarily consists of environment variables in the `.yml` and `.conf` files.

-- phorge_nginx.conf = NGINX config file (needs to be modified if you're using NGINX for SSL termination or not using HTTPS at all)
-- Make whatever changes you need to the appropriate `.yml`.
-All environment variables for Phorge can be found in `docker-entrypoint.sh`
+Configuration consists of setting environment variables in the `.yml` files.
+More environment variables for configuring Phorge and PHP can be found in `docker-entrypoint.sh` and for Caddy in `phorge_caddyfile`.

+Setting the `DOMAIN` variable changes whether Caddy uses HTTP, HTTPS with a self signed certificate, or HTTPS with a certificate from Let's Encrypt or ZeroSSL.

-- phorge_mailers.json = Configure your [email provider](https://we.phorge.it/book/phabricator/article/configuring_outbound_email/) if you're using one
+`phorge_mailers.json` is a simple template for configuring an [email provider](https://we.phorge.it/book/phabricator/article/configuring_outbound_email/) if you're using one.

 On first start you'll need to add an [authentication provider](https://we.phorge.it/book/phabricator/article/configuring_accounts_and_registration/), otherwise you won't be able to login or create new users.
 If you don't have mail setup you can connect to the Phorge container and use `/var/www/html/phorge/bin/auth recover <username>` to get a recovery link.

-### Using NGINX for SSL Termination

-- yourdomain.test.crt = The SSL certificate for your domain (you'll need to create/copy this)
-- yourdomain.test.key = The SSL key for your domain (you'll need to create/copy this)

 ### [Docker Swarm](https://docs.docker.com/engine/swarm/)